rontarrant/gtkDcoding/docs/_posts/2019-04-02-0023-radio-and-color-buttons.md

+---
+title: Radio and Color Selection Buttons
+layout: post
+description: How to use a RadioButton or a ColorButton.
+author: Ron Tarrant
+keywords:
+- GtkD
+- GTK+ 3
+- dlang
+- D language
+- Box
+- RadioButton
+- ToggleButton
+- Button

+---

 ## 0023 - Radio and Color Selection Buttons

 `RadioButton`s are complex and tricky suckers and if you don’t prep their bits and pieces in just the right order, they aren’t going to work. `ColorButton`s?
 Not so much, but to harness a `ColorButton` to do our bidding means we’ll use a signal found in no other widget.